 The Traffic Management (NI) Order 2005 came into effect on 30th October 2006.
 The effect of this legislation was to decriminalise the vast majority of parking and waiting offences in Northern Ireland.

-Responsibility for enforcement of parking/waiting restrictions is carried out by Traffic Attendants and is the responsibility of DRD Transport NI.
-National Car Parks Limited provides this service on behalf of DRD Road Services.
+Responsibility for enforcement of parking/waiting restrictions is carried out by Traffic Attendants and is the responsibility of DfI.
+National Car Parks Limited provides this service on behalf of the DfI.

 Read our non-endorsable fixed penalty frequently asked questions